-Written in seventeen episodes, The Serpent Trilogy tells a cautionary story to all of humanity based upon the Navajo belief in shape shifters known locally as skin walkers or serpents.
+The Serpent Trilogy written in seventeen episodes The Serpent Trilogy tells a cautionary story to all of humanity based upon the Navajo belief in shape shifters known locally as skin walkers or serpents.
 A work of fiction, it highlights the story of three unlikely people who become history detectives.
 They use a combination of scientific logic and Native American wisdom to solve the ultimate problem facing humanity.